 (SOURCE: AMnautical.com: ECDIS (Electronic Chart Display & Information System) & official chart requirements - https://www.amnautical.com/blogs/news/17037716-ecdis-vector-charts-raster-charts )

-The Electronic Chart Display and Information System (ECDIS) is much more than a charting program — it’s an integrated navigational system designed as an approved alternative to paper charts.
-The system displays either Raster Navigational Charts (RNCs) or Electronic Navigational Charts (ENCs) and usually is connected to the ship’s radar/ARPA, AIS, gyro, speed log, depth sounder, and GPS receiver.
+The Electronic Chart Display and Information System (ECDIS) is much more than a charting program — it’s an integrated navigational system designed as an approved alternative to Nautical Paper Charts.
+The system displays either Raster Navigational Charts (RNCs - Paper Charts) or Electronic Navigational Charts (ENCs - Digital Nautical Charts) and usually is connected to the ship’s Radar / ARPA, AIS, gyro, speed log, Depth Sounder, and GPS receiver.
 ECDIS also displays information such as tide tables and sailing directions, weather, ice conditions, and vessel track.

 ECDIS units allow the vessel to comply with IMO Regulation V/19 & V/27 of the SOLAS convention as amended, by displaying selected information from a System Electronic Navigational Chart (SENC).
 ECDIS equipment complying with SOLAS requirements can be used as an alternative to paper charts, but it’s not enough for a vessel to simply have an ECDIS on board.
 To be in compliance and to pass a Port State or Class inspection, the ECDIS must contain the appropriate electronic charts for the vessel’s intended voyage, be installed with type-approved hardware and software, must be maintained and have an approved backup, and the vessel must maintain the officers’ training record